EV4 four-wheel-drive electric scooter leans into turns

 "Moving within Warsaw, which from year to year is becoming more and more jammed, I lacked alternative means of transport, which could easily get around street jams, Skopinski told Gizmag.
 "I could simply not accept the daily, pointless and costly waste of time.
 I began to think about the development of an innovative vehicle that would allow for faster urban transport."

-On his checklist of must-haves, the head of light aircraft design, construction and repair firm Aero-Service set about making a must-have checklist, which included that the vehicle must be faster than a bicycle, be cheap to run yet be a high quality product, be small enough to ride on bike lanes, in parks and through forest tracks, and get from A to B faster than a bicycle but emission free.
+The head of light aircraft design, construction and repair firm Aero-Service set about making a must-have checklist, which included that the vehicle must be faster than a bicycle, be cheap to run yet be a high quality product, be small enough to ride on bike lanes, in parks and through forest tracks, and get from A to B faster than a bicycle but emission free.
 He decided on an electric drive four-wheeler for stability, but one that wouldn't be too large for use in narrow cycle lanes.

 "From the very beginning the EV4 was designed and constructed just like an airplane," revealed Skopinski.
 "Hence, I aimed at a low weight.
 Nearly all components are made of highly durable aeronautical aluminum alloy.
 An interesting fact is that the main frame of the vehicle is riveted just like in the case of airplanes.
 This approach makes the main frame even more durable and lightweight."